ManticoreGamesInc/platform-documentation/docs/tutorials/gameplay/abilities.md

 4. We have nearly everything set up now--the only thing left is to actually assign the ability to a player.
  There are many ways to do this (granting a new ability when an item is picked up) but in this case, we are going to give the player the ability as soon as the game starts so that they always have it.
-  Beneath all code this ability script so far, add this line:
+  Beneath all code in this ability script so far, add this line:
  `game.playerJoinedEvent:Connect(CreateAndGiveToPlayer_Sprint)`
   This will connect the function that we made to the moment when a player joins the game, giving them the ability to sprint!